flexn-io/renative/README.md

 #### Ejecting Platforms

-By default, RNV controls platformTemplates for you.
+By default, ReNativecontrols platformTemplates for you.
 Advantage is that you don't need to maintain them and will get all the updates automatically.
 If however you need to customise them you can eject them directly into your project.

 ```bash